parsa-epfl/cloudsuite/docs/benchmarks/web-search.md

 `server_address` is the IP address of the Solr index server, and `scale` defines the number of load generators' workers.
 Additionally, you can customize the load generator and request distribution by applying the following options:

-- `--ramp-up=<integer>`: The ramp-up time, which is the time when the load generator sends request to warm up the server, before the actual measurement starts.
+- `--ramp-up=<integer>`: The ramp-up time, which is the time when the load generator sends requests to warm up the server, before the actual measurement starts.
 The unit is seconds, and its default value is 20.
 - `--ramp-down=<integer>`: The ramp-down time.
-Like the ramp-up time, the ramp-down time defines the duration after measurement when the load generator continues.
+Like the ramp-up time, the ramp-down time defines the duration after measurement when the load generator continues, but does not send any new requests and waits for all previous requests to finish.
 The unit is seconds, and its default value is 10.
 - `--steady=<integer>`: The measurement time.
 The unit is seconds, and its default value is 60.
-- `--interval-type=<ThinkTime|CycleTime>`: The method to define the interval for each load generator. `ThinkTime` defines the interval as the duration between the receiving reply and the sending of the next request, while `CycleTime` defines the interval as the duration between sending two lockstep requests.
+- `--interval-type=<ThinkTime|CycleTime>`: The method used to define the interval for each load generator. `ThinkTime` defines the interval as the duration between receiving a reply and sending the next request, while `CycleTime` defines the interval as the duration between sending two lockstep requests.
 The default value is `ThinkTime`.
-Note using `CycleTime` will not change anything if the interval is smaller than the single requests' latency: the load generator is closed-loop.
+Note using `CycleTime` will not change anything if the interval is smaller than a single request's latency: the load generator is closed-loop.
 - `--interval-distribution=<Fixed|Uniform|NegativeExponential>`: The distribution of the interval.
 Its default value is `Fixed`.
-- `--interval-min=int`: The minimal interval between sending requests.
+- `--interval-min=int`: The minimal interval between sending two requests.
 The unit is milliseconds, and its default value is 1000.
-- `--interval-max=int`: The maximal interval of sending requests.
+- `--interval-max=int`: The maximal interval between sending two requests.
 The unit is in milliseconds, and its default value is 1500.
 When using the `Fixed` distribution, this value should be identical to the minimal interval.
 - `--interval-deviation=float`: The deviation of the interval.
 The unit is a percentage, and its default value is 0.

 ### Generating a custom index